 - 6.9.8.1 Heats should be graded before the commencement of qualifying using a drivers best three consecutive laps from controlled practice. - 6.9.8.2 Re-grading of drivers should be carried out on the basis of the provisional qualifying order after the third round of qualifying, counting the two best scores.
-The Race Director may use their discretion to cancel a regrade in the event of significant or imminent schedule interruption. - 6.9.8.3 The number and timing of regrades is to be announced by the race director prior to the start of the meeting. - 6.9.9 Qualifying heats shall be ordered from the slowest to fastest heats. - 6.9.10 At the completion of qualifying the provisional qualifying order becomes the final qualifying order. - 6.9.11 The format for counted rounds to determine a driver's provisional qualifying position will be based on dropping their worst two (2) scores out of the qualifying rounds. - 6.9.12 In each round, drivers will score points based on the distance and time achieved in relation to all other drivers.
-Points will be distributed so the fastest driver will accumulate maximum points for the round, with the points decreasing on 1-point increments for the preceding drivers.
-If more than 100 entries are received for a class, the point's score will be adjusted accordingly so the lowest place driver will receive at least one (1) point.
-DNS and DQ drivers will receive zero (0) points for that particular round.
+The Race Director may use their discretion to cancel a regrade in the event of significant or imminent schedule interruption. - 6.9.9 Qualifying heats shall be ordered from the slowest to fastest heats. - 6.9.10 At the completion of qualifying the provisional qualifying order becomes the final qualifying order. - 6.9.11 The format for counted rounds to determine a driver's provisional qualifying position will be based on dropping their worst two (2) scores out of the qualifying rounds - 6.9.12 Qualifying order will be determined as per current IFMAR Electric track regulations (section 1.5.4).
+See Appendix A.